ChaseHardin/roman-numeral-kata/README.md

 # Roman Numeral Kata - C#

-This project was developed on June 7th, 2017.
+This kata was last modified on June 12th, 2017.

 ## Running unit tests